CiscoDevNet/terraform-aws-cdo-sec/README.md

 Use this Terraform module if you wish to deploy the SEC in your AWS VPC.

+## Learn more

+The [CDO documentation](https://docs.defenseorchestrator.com/#!c-secure-event-connectors.html) has more details on SAL and the SEC.

 # Pre-requisities
 - An AWS account
 - An AWS VPC with two public subnets in separate Availability Zones, and one private subnet
 - An AWS Route53 Hosted Zone
 - Terraform knowledge
 - A Cisco Defense Orchestrator Account with Security Analytics and Logging enabled (see the [CDO documentation](https://docs.defenseorchestrator.com/#!g-cisco-security-analytics-and-logging.html))

-# Documentation

-The [CDO documentation](https://docs.defenseorchestrator.com/#!c-secure-event-connectors.html) has more details on the SEC.

 # Architecture